taxrakoto/taxrakoto/README.md

 # 👋 Hi, I'm Tahina

 💡 **DevOps & Certified Kubernetes Administrator** with 10+ years of experience in IT operations, automation, and cloud infrastructure.
-I work with **Kubernetes, Jenkins, ArgoCD, Helm, Ansible, Terraform and AWS**, with a proven track record of building scalable, automated, and resilient systems.
+My Core stack are **Kubernetes, Jenkins, ArgoCD, Helm, Ansible, Terraform, AWS, Vmware, Linux, Python, Bash**, with a proven track record of building scalable, automated, and resilient systems.

 ---
 ## 📌 What I'm working on (In progress)